E-Mail:

 And there you have it - finished.

 On a separate note the kit itself looks to be very good.
 The levels of detail are good and cleanly moulded.
-I read somewhere that if you buy the kit on its own (rather than as part of a starter set) it includes an additional sprue of running gear and separate tracks which would probably make a good kit even better.
+I read on-line that if you buy the kit on its own (rather than as part of a starter set) it includes an additional sprue of running gear and separate track links together with storage items to populate the glacis plate, which would probably make a good kit even better.
 One glaring boo-boo is the inclusion of a bow machine gun!
 As we all know the Firefly had this gun deleted to increase ammunition stowage!

 Monday 2 September 2024